Alabama Legislative Redistricting Challenge

 Previously, the case was paused pending the resolution of Allen v.
 Milligan.
 Now that the U.S. Supreme Court issued its decision in Allen, this case is unpaused and litigation is ongoing.
 On Dec.
 6, 2023, the plaintiffs filed a fourth amended complaint and dropped their challenge to the state House map.
 The lawsuit now only challenges the state Senate map under Section 2 of the VRA.

 On Feb.
 13, 2024, the court granted in part and denied in part a motion to dismiss the plaintiffs’ amended complaint.
+On Sept.
+24, 2024, the judge denied the secretary of state’s motion for summary judgment.
+A trial was held in this case from Nov.
+12 – 21, 2024.

 On Oct.
 1, 2025, the court appointed a Special Master to draw a lawful map for Alabama’s 2026 state Senate elections.
 The appointment came after the Governor refused to call a special legislative session to redraw the map.
-The Special Master has been ordered to submit a remedial plan by Oct.
+The Special Master was ordered to submit a remedial plan by Oct.
 24.

-STATUS: On Nov.
+On Nov.
 17, 2025, the court approved a remedial map for Alabama’s state Senate elections through 2030.
 On Nov.
 21, 2025, Alabama appealed to the 11th circuit.
+An appeal in ongoing in the 11th Circuit.

 Case Documents